MatthieuBruh/h1_FirstSteps/README.md

     $ ssh bandit1@bandit.labs.overthewire.org -p 2220

-## Level 2
+## Level 1 -> 2
 I have to search a file in the home repository.
 So, I decided to go back in the file tree.
 By using the command:

     $ cd ..

 Now, I knew that I have to find a file called -.
-So, to find and open a file in same time, I wrote the command:
+So, to find and open a file in the same time, I wrote the command:

     cat `find /home/ -name "-"`

+## Level 2 -> 3
+This level was not really complicated.
+When I found the document, I just started to write the name of the file and I used [tab].
+It gives me this command:

+    cat spaces\ in\ this\ filename

+## Level 3 -> 4
+For this level, I used the ls command and the option that are available.
+So, I added the option *-a* to see all files and directories.
+I found a file and I opened it, there was the new password.

+## Level 4 -> 5
+Firstly, I moved to the inhere directory.
+Then, I have to find a file that contains some ASCII characters.
+So, I decided to try the command:

+    file ./-file*
+    # Then, I knew which file was containing some ASCII characters.
+By this fact, I decided to cat the correct file to find the password.